 About the Project

-The Town of New Castle's first comprehensive plan was adopted by the Planning Board in 1958.
+The Town of New Castle’s first comprehensive plan was adopted by the Planning Board in 1958.
 The most recent Town Development Plan was adopted in November of 1989.
 Much of the data and background materials for the 1989 Town Development Plan were compiled in 1984.
 The Town Board is looking to update the Town Development Plan once again.
 Much has changed from 1989 to the present.
-The Updated Master Plan will reflect this change and speak to the future of development in New Castle.
+The Updated Comprehensive Plan will reflect these changes and speak to the future of development in New Castle.

 The Town Board has appointed a 5-member Steering Committee and has contracted with the Pace University Land Use Law Center to work with the Town Planner to develop the Comprehensive Plan Update.
 As part of the process there will be pointed opportunities for public participation.